Yes, you can put baby powder on your dog.

 Can baby powder help with a dog’s hot spots or skin irritation?

 We recommend talking to your vet if there is actual skin irritation to work through.
-Baby powder might help but it’s likely your vet will have additional treatment approaches and options.
+Baby powder might help, but your vet will likely have additional treatment approaches and options.

 If perhaps the irritation is just a flea bite, baby powder may help.